vinuesa/get_phylomarkers/README.md

 described in the following publications:
 [Contreras-Moreira and Vinuesa, AEM 2013](https://www.ncbi.nlm.nih.gov/pubmed/24096415) and [Vinuesa and Contreras-Moreira, 2015](https://www.ncbi.nlm.nih.gov/pubmed/25343868).
 The selected homologous gene/protein clusters are optimally suited for genome phylogenies.
-T he pipeline is primarily tailored to select ideal markers to infer DNA-level phylogenies of different species of the same genus or family.
+The pipeline is primarily tailored to select ideal markers to infer DNA-level phylogenies of different species of the same genus or family.
 It can also select optimal markers for population genetics, when the source genomes belong to the same species.